isomerpages/govtech-gobusiness-main/_start-a-business/2a-choose-a-business-structure.md

 - What are my business needs?
 - Is the business structure easy to close?

-[Download](/images/start/Types of Business Entities in Singapore.pdf) a comparison table of the different types of business entities.
+[Download](/images/start/Types of Business Entities in Singapore.pdf) comparison table of the different types of business entities.

-#### Learn more about the different business entities
+#### Watch to learn more about the different types of business entities

 <div class="bp-youtube">
   <iframe src="https://www.youtube.com/embed/AUDy57BK-rU" frameborder="0" allow="autoplay; encrypted-media" allowfullscreen>  </iframe>